andraugust/andraugust.github.io/statmech.md

 $$

 To figure out what happens to $$U_1$$ and $$U_2$$ over time, we need to introduce the concept of a _microstate_.
 A microstate is a complete specification of a system's parts.
-For example, if the system is a gas, its microstate is a list of each atom's position and momentum (a point in phase space).
+For example, if the system is a gas, its microstate is a list of each atom's position and conjugate momentum---it's a point in phase space.

-With the concept of microstates in hand, we can state the foundational assumptions of statistical mechanics:
+With the concept of a microstate in hand, we can state the fundamental assumptions of statistical mechanics:

 * Microstates evolve continually
 * Given enough time, a system will explore all of the microstates available to it, spending an equal amount of time in each